BIDS/reproducibility-wg/self_eval/self-eval-group3.md

 ## Using the Questions

-Scoring: A minimum of x "yes" answers are needed to achieve certain levels of status.
+First, answer each of the questions below in the context of your project.

+Then assign an overall level of reproducibility to your project according to:

-- Platinum: 100%
+- Platinum: 100% "yes" answers
-- Gold: At least one "yes" per category and more than 80% "yes" total
+- Gold: At least one "yes" per category and more than 80% "yes"
-- Silver: At least one "yes" per category with less than 80% "yes" total
+- Silver: At least one "yes" per category with less than 80% "yes"
-- Bronze: Greater than 50% "yes" total
+- Bronze: Greater than 50% "yes"
 - Less than 50%: Contact the BIDS Reproducibility Working Group for immediate help